zilanwen/Introduction-of-RNA_seq/README.md

 * Count normalization
 * Sample-level quality analysis using Principal Component Analysis (PCA) and hietarchical clustering methods
 * Gene differential expression analysis with EdgR
+You can find the work on this web page:https://zilanwen.github.io/RNA-Seq-Differential_Gene_Expression/